edwards-bird-lab/data_management/README.md

 1. Navigate to the Submission portal and login with your ORCID id (there are other options too) `https://submit.ncbi.nlm.nih.gov/subs/`
 2. If you are starting from scratch, the first thing you have to do is create a `BioProject` to house all your data.
 3. Next, if you have whole-genome resequencing data or transcriptomic data, you need to include metadata for a BioSample object for each individual specimen you generated sequencing data from.
 You can use the NCBI template `Model.organism.animal.1.0.xlsx` for uploading metadata from a non-model organism too.
-See the example file `Pcit_cruf_nleu_resequencing_Model.organism.animal.1.0.xslx` in files.
+See the example `Pcit_cruf_nleu_resequencing_Model.organism.animal.1.0.xslx` in files.

 The template will ask for the following: